 This product is micro-porous, thus allowing the wood to breathe.
 Because the oil does not form a seal on the surface of the wood it cannot peel, flake, crack or blister.
 It is based on natural oils and offers a very clear, natural effect when compared to other 'clear' oils and penetrates into the wood grain aiding the natural elasticity of the wood and helping to reduce shrinkage and swelling.

-prior to applying Osmo UV Protection Oil to offer the best all round protection.
+New unpreserved or old wood can first be treated with a quality wood preservative such as Barrettine Wood Preservative or Ronseal Total Wood Preservative before applying Osmo UV Protection Oil.
+Using a wood preserver prior to applying the oil offers the best all round protection.
 Allow sufficient time for the preservative to dry before applying the oil.

 Slightly tired looking areas can be easily refreshed by simply cleaning the affected areas and applying more of the oil.
-Even badly scratched areas can be seamlessly repaired with a sand and a re-application of the oil.
+Even badly scratched areas can be seamlessly repaired with a light sanding and a re-application of the oil.

 Osmo recommend that this product is NOT used on horizontal surfaces such as floors, decking and wooden steps etc.

 On the tin it states that it is not suitable for use on Iroko and Teak timbers but customers have used it with success on these woods.
 Our advice is to ensure the oil is well pushed into the wood grain as it they are tighter and less porous woods.
 Sanding them a bit rougher (about 150 grit sandpaper also help).

 Q. We have a garden table which says only use Roble Wax and not linsead oil.
 I have searched for this product and even with the Internet have not succeeded.
 The table was from B+Q. Please can you help me?